Engee documentation

 Details

-The resistance of the rotor to the change of motion of the motor.
+The resistance of the rotor to changing the motion of the motor.
 The value can be zero.

 Default value